-Confessional accounts-efforts toward disclosing positionality, sharing an emergent recognition of oppression, and stating complicity paired with the need to counter injustice-are commonplace in anti-racist, feminist, class-conscious, and other social justice discourse.
-Yet, we realized that these confessionals, like all genres, have affordances and consequences.
-There are certainly important reasons for the continual re-emergence of confessional narratives, even in our own conversations and processual work.
+Confessional accounts-efforts toward disclosing positionality, sharing an emergent recognition of oppression, and stating complicity paired with the need to counter injustice-are commonplace in antiracist, feminist, class-conscious, and other social justice discourse.
+Yet, we realize that these confessionals, like all genres, have affordances, limitations, and consequences.
+There are certainly important reasons for the continual re-emergence of confessional narratives.
 We, like many others, write such narratives responding to the desire to record: we feel the urge to know and to articulate the when, where, how, and the agonizing why, which together catalyze an increased recognition of oppression and dominance.
 This accounting transcends memory and recovery per se.
 We document to process, interpret, and testify.
-When in conversation, we also need to account for and often justify our investment in anti-racism, providing an originary moment, evolutionary history, and critical genealogy for our commitment.
-An articulation of positionality is necessary for the ethos of the speaker/writer who chooses to address racial justice in order to understand the stake or mandate in the discourse.
+We also need to account for and often justify our investment in antiracism, providing an originary moment, evolutionary history, and critical genealogy for our commitment.
+An articulation of positionality is necessary for the ethos of the speaker/ writer who chooses to address racial justice in order to understand the stake or mandate in the discourse.
 As such, narratives can ground our argument, pinpoint manifestations of racism, and renew our commitments.
-We also acknowledge that confessional narratives can be important indirect arguments against claims of (dis)trust as well as toward establishing alliance or solidarity.
-Recognizing these different functions is important, but the discourse that emerges within confessionals can limit the possibility of where the originary moment might lead.
+We also acknowledge that confessional narratives can be important indirect arguments against claims of (dis) trust as well as toward establishing alliance or solidarity.
+Recognizing these different functions is important, but the discourse that emerges within confessionals can also limit the possibility of where the originary moment might lead.

 Confessional accounts can trap us between narratives of victims/saviors and of villains/heroes.
-The confessional can lock us into the moment of countering outright denials or reluctant dismissals to claims of injustice (e.g., that racism doesn't still exist today, or that it exists outside of the self).
-Our own confessional accounts began to trap us into a stasis of fact: in affirming the presence of racism through countering denials of its existence.
-The classical rhetorical stases are invention/interpretive tools, pinpointing crucial questions that inform, constitute, and probably constrain our anti-racism discourse.
-As we shared confessional narratives, we stayed in the realm of the known and long proven, accounting for the fact that racism does exist, thrive, and morph, for example-even though many scholars have demonstrated this (Villanueva's 2006 analysis of master tropes being one prominent case).
-These personal histories provided us only with a starting point when exploring together our commitments to racial justice and how we make these commitments actionable.
+The confessional can lock us into the moment of countering outright denials or reluctant dismissals of claims of injustice (e.g., that racism doesn't still exist today or that it exists outside of the self).
+Confessional accounts can trap us into a stasis of fact: in affirming the presence of racism through countering denials of its existence.
+The classical rhetorical stases are invention/interpretive tools, pinpointing crucial questions that inform, constitute, and probably constrain our racial equity discourse.
+Put differently, sharing confessional narratives can keep us in the realm of the known and long proven, accounting for the fact that racism does exist, thrive, and morph, for example-even though many scholars have demonstrated this (Villanueva's 2006 analysis of master tropes being one prominent case).
+These personal histories can only provide us with a starting point when exploring together our commitments to racial justice and how we make these commitments actionable.